- This event has passed.

 May 13, 2021 @ 2:00 pm - 4:00 pm

-After a year of lockdown, engaging audiences through digital platforms is now more important than ever before.
+After a year of lockdown, engaging audiences through digital platforms became more important than ever before.
 This webinar, led by The Space for National Galleries of Scotland and Tate seeks to demystify online engagement and improve the confidence of those who find the online world overwhelming.

 Who is this session for?